Simpson-Computer-Technologies-Research/azure_fullstack_docker/README.md

 # Azure Full Stack with Docker

 Welcome!
-This is a repo with the necessary files to run a node frontend, Azure SQL Edge, and Azure Table Storage with Docker.
+This is a repo with the necessary files to run a node frontend, Azure SQL Edge and Azure Table Storage database, and Azure Server Functions with Docker.

 ### Important Files